WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

 A WordPress plugin is a set of files in a directory within the site's `wp-content/plugins` directory.
 For this example, we will use the `create-block` package to generate the necessary plugin files.

+### Switch to Working Directory

-If you do not plan to use `wp-env` change to your local WordPress plugin directory; if you do plan to use `wp-env` start from any directory for your project.
+(1A) If you do not plan to use `wp-env` change to your local WordPress plugin directory.
+For example in Local it is: `~\Local Sites\mywp\wp-content\plugins`

+-or-

+(1B) If you do use `wp-env` start, you can start from any directory for your project. `wp-env` will use it as a plugin directory for your site.

+### Generate Plugin Files

-Run the following command to generate plugin files:
+(2) Once in the right directory for your enviornment, the next step is to Regardless of environment, run the Run the following command to generate plugin files:

 ```
 npx @wordpress/create-block gutenpride
+cd gutenpride
 ```

 All of the plugin files we develop will be in this `gutenpride` directory.